for localization managers

 How to write a style guide translators will actually read

-- Style guides are living documents, so we find the best place to story them is online, in something like Google Docs, for example.
+- Style guides are living documents.
+The best place to story them is online, in something like Google Docs, for example.
 Easy to update, easy to share.

 - The best style guides have bold section headings, and concise descriptions.